-The adventure travel industry has grown rapidly over the last few decades, expanding from an estimated \$89 billion in 2010 to \$263 billion in 2013, with an estimated four out of ten international travelers incorporating adventure activities into their travel plans.
-With such rapid growth, increasing numbers of businesses and guests are entering the marketplace, and the industry needs clear guidance with respect to adventure travel guide qualifications and performance.
+The Adventure Travel sector has grown steadily in recent decades - an estimated 65% from 2009 to 2012 - the most recent year for which data is available.
+Additionally it is estimated that four out of ten international travelers incorporate adventure activities into their travel plans.
+With such rapid growth, greater numbers of businesses and guests are entering the marketplace, and the industry needs clear guidance with respect to adventure travel guide qualifications and performance.

-1 ADVENTURE TRAVEL TRADE ASSOCIATION & GEORGE WASHINGTON UNIVERSITY Adventure Tourism Market Study [Online] August 2013 Available from: http://files.adventuretravel.biz/docs/research/adventure-tourism-market-study-2013-web.pdf [Accessed 18/12/15]
+1 ADVENTURE TRAVEL TRADE ASSOCIATION & GEORGE WASHINGTON UNIVERSITY.
+(2013) Adventure Tourism Market Study [Online] August 2013 Available from: http://files.adventuretravel.biz/docs/research/adventure-tourismmarket-study-2013-web.pdf Adventure travel guides and tour leaders are at the crux of the adventure travel experience.
+They provide for the safety of adventure travelers, provide valuable and interesting information and stories about the landscapes where adventure activities take place, ensure the overall quality of the guest experience, and ultimately deliver and safeguard an adventure travel company's reputation.
+Still further, an excellent guide in one destination can raise the bar for the industry, while a less competent guide in another can just as easily set the industry back.
+Despite the value and importance of quality adventure travel guiding, recent research confirms the absence of a global standard specifically for adventure travel guides.
+Although numerous types of standards and quality assurance systems with relevance to adventure tourism exist, none directly address the range of qualifications and experience necessary for excellent adventure travel guiding.
+For example, many people in the industry may be familiar with standards and quality assurance systems such as those listed in the table to the right.

-Adventure travel guides and tour leaders are at the crux of the adventure travel experience.
-They provide for the safety of adventure travelers, ensure the overall quality of the guests' experience, and ultimately deliver and safeguard an adventure travel company's reputation.
-An excellent guide in one destination can raise the bar for the industry, while a less competent guide in another can just as easily set the industry back.
+From this list, only the ISO safety standard for adventure tourism (ISO 21101 and ISO/TR 21102) addresses adventure travel specifically, and none of these standards or quality assurance systems cover all the aspects necessary for excellent adventure travel guiding.

-Despite the importance of quality adventure travel guiding, recent research confirms the absence of a global standard specifically for adventure travel guides.
-Although numerous types of standards and quality assurance systems with relevance to adventure tourism exist, none directly address the range of qualifications necessary for excellent adventure travel guiding.
-For example, many people in the industry may be familiar with standards and quality assurance systems such as these:
+In the absence of a global qualification and performance standard, a variety of approaches to managing adventure travel guiding can be found around the world.
+While in some countries there are no active standards at all, in other countries there are detailed government regulations specifying training requirements in order to receive a national adventure guide certification.
+Many destinations also have guide associations, which may establish their own training and operating standards.
+In addition, the commercial sector has over time established its own codes of operating, requiring that guides at a minimum receive specialized certifications for technical activities such as rafting, kayaking and climbing.
+However, these certifications are not well publicized, or understood by travelers and not enforced, except by companies through their individual hiring practices.